Device Authentication

 Preauthorization flow

-Mender Enterprise supports setting up a reverse proxy at the edge of the network, which can authenticate devices using TLS client certificates.
-Each client is equipped with a certificate signed by a CA certificate (Certificate Authority), and the edge proxy authenticates devices by verifying this signature.
+Mender Enterprise supports setting up a reverse proxy at the edge of the network, which can authenticate using client TLS certificates.
+Each client is equipped with a public certificate signed by a Certificate Authority (CA) along with the private key.
+The edge proxy authenticates devices by verifying this signature.
 Authenticated devices are automatically authorized in the Mender backend, and do not need manual approval.

 This is in particular useful in a mass production setting because you can sign client certificates when they are manufactured so they automatically get accepted into the Mender Server when your customer turns them on, which might happen several months after manufacturing.

-The sequence diagram below describes the authentication of a Device through the mutual TLS ambassador:
+The sequence diagram below describes the authentication of a Device using mender-gateway:

 3. The ambassador verifies the device's certificate is signed by the CA certificate, and pre-authorizes the device to the Device Authentication service.